sfigg/commercialization-public/docset/manufacture/desktop/add-multilingual-support-to-windows-setup.md

     ```

     **Important**
-    For Windows Server 2016, you must use the WinPE-Setup-Server optional component and associated language pack.
+    For Windows Server 2016, you must use the WinPE-Setup-Server optional components instead of the WinPE-Setup-Client optional components.

 4. For Japanese (ja-JP), Korean (ko-KR), and Chinese (zh-HK, zh-CN, zh-TW), you have to add additional font support to your image.
 For example, to add Japanese font support: